 How do I apply to join University of Reading Library?

-Once you have arranged SCONUL Access membership via your home library, complete the Reading SCONUL application form (PDF)
+Once you have arranged SCONUL Access membership via your home library, fill out our online application form.

 Come to the Library